datacraft-dsc/DEPs/7/README.md

 - The storage API must support any type of asset content
 - The storage API must allow content to be addressed by asset ID
 - The storage API must integrate with relevant authentication and authorisation mechanisms
+- The storage API should be easy to use and consistent with existing internet tools and standards as far as possible

 ## Endpoints